PREGNANCY AND PARENTAL LEAVE FOR SCHOOL EMPLOYEES

-What notice must I give my employer for MMLL or FMLA leave?
+What notice must I give my employer for MPLL or FMLA leave?

-For the eight weeks of maternity leave under the Massachusetts Maternity Leave Law, you must provide two weeks’ notice of your anticipated date of departure and your intention to return to employment.
-If you intend to use more than the eight weeks of maternity leave allowed by the MMLL – for example, you are taking leave pursuant to the Family and Medical Leave Act, rather than the MMLL – you are required to give the notice required by the FMLA.
+For the eight weeks of leave under the Massachusetts Parental Leave Law, you must provide two weeks’ notice of your anticipated date of departure and your intention to return to employment, though such notice may be less than two weeks if due to circumstances beyond your control (e.g. early delivery).
+If you intend to use more than the eight weeks of leave allowed by the MPLL – for example, you are taking leave pursuant to the Family and Medical Leave Act, rather than the MPLL – you are required to give the notice required by the FMLA.

 For FMLA leave, you must give at least 30 days’ notice if the leave is foreseeable; otherwise, give notice “as soon as practicable.”

 For Small Necessities Leave Act leave, you must give at least seven days’ notice if the leave is foreseeable; otherwise, give whatever notice is “practicable.”